rhit-gaulldj/deep-learning-calendar-assistant/README.md

 Save this file, and this should allow you to access the OpenAI API with the code.

 The upload-file.js code is intended to generate the training file, and upload it to the OpenAI website.
 The start-job.js file is for creating a job to fine-tune based on our training data.
 You'll have to manually set the file ID based on what is returned from the upload-file.js code.

+NOTE: You may need to run `npm install` again when pulling the code if additional packages have been added.